Japanese airport hotel puts flight simulator in room

 The idea to install the flight simulator came from the hotel's general manager, Hagiwara said.

 The company was looking for a way to differentiate itself from the thousands of other hotels in Tokyo.
-Hagiwara said the company decided to embrace the airport theme in order to attract aviation enthusiasts rather than just transit passengers, the typical clientele for hotels near airports.
+Hagiwara said the company decided to embrace the airport theme in order to attract aviation enthusiasts as well as transit passengers, the typical clientele for hotels near airports.

 The "Superior Cockpit Room" is open for booking starting July 18.